Renowned artist Kota Ezawa appropriates images from news, pop culture, and art history and greatly reduces their detail.

 In 2018, Ezawa painstakingly created National Anthem, an animated work made from his watercolor depictions of NFL players “taking a knee” and otherwise protesting police violence against Black people.
 This affecting work, included in the 2019 Whitney Biennial, has been critically acclaimed.
 It and related works are currently on view at Deborah Ronnen Fine Art (see below).

-Join us for this virtual artist's talk as Ezawa dives deep into The History of Photography Remix and National Anthem in conversation with Bruce Barnes, Ron and Donna Field Director of the museum.
+Join us for this virtual artist's talk as Ezawa dives deep into The History of Photography Remix and National Anthem in conversation with Bruce Barnes, Ron and Donna Fielding Director of the museum.

 Free to all.